-When they are dropped together, most of the pink balls momentum is not lost, but is transferred to the yellow ball.
-The yellow ball now has greater momentum and thus increases speed which allows it to travel higher.
-Remember the equation for linear momentum, $\rho = m \times v$ , we aren't changing the mass of the balls, but we are changing the momentum, which affects the velocity.
+Discussion: When they are dropped together, most of the ballons momentum is not lost, but is transferred to the tennis ball.
+The tennis ball now has greater momentum and thus increases speed which allows it to travel higher.
+Remember the equation for linear momentum, $\rho = m \times v$, we aren't changing the mass of the balls, but we are changing the momentum, which affects the velocity.